 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease and a 25% chance to have an unaffected son.

 If a male with X-linked disorders is able to reproduce, he will pass the defective gene to all of his daughters who will be carriers.
 A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male offspring.

 OTC deficiency affects males more often than females and is fully expressed in males only.
 In males, symptoms typically begin during the first few days of life.
-Late-onset OTC deficiency can also occur with onset at 40-50 years of age.
+Late-onset OTC deficiency can present later in childhood, but may also occur with onset at 40-50 years of age.
 Approximately 20% of carrier females have mild symptoms of the disorder and rarely may be severely affected in childhood.
 Some women who are carriers may not experience abnormally high levels of ammonia (hyperammonemia) until pregnancy or delivery.

 Symptoms of the following disorders can be similar to those of ornithine transcarbamylase deficiency.
 Comparisons may be useful for a differential diagnosis: